hieuvp/learning-automation-tools/xpath/README.md

     // and "sendKeys()" to search for a value of "DevOps" await driver.findElement(By.xpath("//input[@id='gh-ac']")).sendKeys("DevOps");

-    // Hit the search button to redirect to the results page await driver.findElement(By.xpath("//input[@id='gh-btn']")).click();
+    // Hit the "Search" button to redirect to the results page await driver.findElement(By.xpath("//input[@id='gh-btn']")).click();

     sleep.sleep(5);